Entry requirements and training (podiatrist)

 This page has information on the entry requirements and training needed to practice as a podiatrist.

 To practice as a podiatrist, you must be registered with the Health and Care Professions Council (HCPC).
-In order to register with the HCPC, you first need to successfully complete an approved degree (BSc) in podiatry.
+In order to register with the HCPC, you first need to successfully complete an approved degree (BSc) or Masters programme (MSc) in podiatry.

 Degree courses take three or four years on a full time basis or four and a half years part time.
 Courses differ but all involve a lot of practical work with patients.
 To get onto a podiatry degree course you usually need: